-Then, amid the disease (dis-ease) of my life, I decided (or was led to decide) that not only would I look for diamonds in the darkness, but I would actively mine for them.
-I became purposeful about sharing my pain, being vulnerable, and reaching out for prayer from those I know and love best.
-Then, the more I mined, the more diamonds I found.
+Then, amid the disease (dis-ease) of my life, I decided that not only would I look for diamonds in the darkness, but I would actively mine for them.
+I became purposeful about sharing my pain, being vulnerable, and reaching out for prayer.
+The more I unearthed, the more diamonds I found.

 “You are loved by so many.
 Never forget how unique you are.”